formlio/forml/doc/DRAFT.md

 There might possibly be separate expressions for individual lifecycle stages or even several expressions for same stage (just one would need to be selected during launching).

-Producer Expressions are implemented on top of _SQLAlchemy selectables_.

 Schedule (`schedule.py`)